 - Implement Poka-Yoke (error-proofing) if possible.

-- Do effectiveness monitoring of permanent corrective actions.
+- Do the effectiveness monitoring of permanent corrective actions.

 D8: Recognize the team and their contribution